Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Special Cases

 An equivalent characterization of region in (\ref{region_dabora}) was later given in \cite{Dikstein_PDBC_Cooperation2014} as the union over the domain stated above of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}^3_+$ satisfying:

-Since a SD-BC in which $Y_1=X$ is also physically degraded, substituting $Y_1=X$ into (\ref{region_dikstein}) yields the region in Corollary \ref{cor_PDBC}.
-By substituting $Y_1=X$, setting $U=0$, and relabeling $V$ as $U$ in the capacity of the SD-BC with cooperation stated in Theorem \ref{tm_bc_capacity}, we obtain an achievable region that is the union over the domain stated in Corollary \ref{cor_PDBC} of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}^3_+$ satisfying:
+Since a SD-BC in which $Y_1=X$ is also PD, substituting $Y_1=X$ into \eqref{region_dikstein} yields the region from Corollary \ref{cor_PDBC}.
+By substituting $Y_1=X$, setting $U=0$, and relabeling $V$ as $U$ in the capacity of the SD-BC with cooperation stated in Theorem \ref{tm_bc_capacity}, we obtain an achievable region given by the union over the domain stated in Corollary \ref{cor_PDBC} of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}^3_+$ satisfying: